FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-Projects.md

 When using [KeyCloak Authentication](../settings/auth.html#settings-for-the-auth-provider-class-keycloakauthprovider) the contents of the user and roles tables are automatically filled from the data supplied by KeyCloak.

 The links between Projects and Users/Roles can also be decoded from the KeyCloak data, by using a userRoleDecoder.
 The ProjectRoleDecoder takes the list of roles (strings) that KeyCloak provides, uses a regular expression to extract a project name and a role name from each string, and creates a UserProjectRole for the user for each of these.
+With the default settings for the ProjectRoleDecoder, the role in KeyCloak must be the case-sensitive project name, and the case-sensitive role name, separated by two underscores.
+For example: `Project1__read`.

 ## MQTT